intel/neural-compressor/docs/source/tuning_strategies.md

 controls the learning process.
 SMBO apples Bayesian reasoning in that it updates a **surrogate** model that represents an **objective** function (objective functions are more expensive to compute).
-Specifically, it finds hyperparameters that perform best on the surrogate and then applies them to the objective function.
+Specifically, it finds hyperparameters that perform best on the surrogate and then apply them to the objective function.
 The process is repeated and the surrogate is updated with incorporated new results until the timeout or max trials is reached.